bvanderhoof/gist-embed/README.md

 ## Committing

-- `npm run prod` to create a new gist-embed.min.js file
 - Update the README with the new jsdelivr script based on new version bump
-- Husky, a git hook tool, will automatically lint and run prettier when you `git commit`
+- Husky, a git hook tool, will automatically lint and run prettier when you `git commit` as well as run jest tests and create the prod minified bundle.

 # FAQ